 9. I love layering a tree skirt underneath a collar, but you can use a variety of items to put your tree in including an Extra-large planter pot, a picnic basket, or a large crate.

 10. Don’t use large hooks!
 Ornaments dangling from long hooks is not visually pleasing – you want to see the ornament, not the hook for it.
 For all of my ornaments, I fold the hooks over the branches, so they are about an inch long.
 I also cut long strings off of new ornaments and use the 1-inch hooks or floral wire.

 Christmas Tree FAQs

-Now that you know some of my favorite Christmas tree decorating ideas, here are some questions people often ask about decorating their own trees.
+Now that you know some of my favorite decorating ideas, here are some questions people often ask.

 I tried for years to force red in my living room which has a blue rug and blue and green accents.
 I was never quite satisfied with the cohesiveness, but you don’t have to exactly match your living room color scheme.

 Fluff the tree completely first.
 To decorate, start with lights (unless pre-lit), then ribbon, then ornaments in order largest to smallest, then beaded garland or floral picks if you use them.
 Use the largest ornaments to fill in gaps and place back into the branches for fullness.